aws-samples/amazon-sagemaker-reusable-components/README.md

 ### Files in this solution
 This solution contains all source code needed to create your own custom SageMaker project.
 The structure of the code repository is as follows:
-* `cfn-templates` folder:
+- `cfn-templates` folder:
-    - `project-s3-fs-ingestion.yaml`: CloudFormation template with the SageMaker project
+    - [`project-s3-fs-ingestion.yaml`](cfn-templates/project-s3-fs-ingestion.yaml): a CloudFormation template with the SageMaker project
-    - `sm-project-sc-portfolio.yaml`: CloudFormation template with product portfolio
+    - [`sm-project-sc-portfolio.yaml`](cfn-templates/sm-project-sc-portfolio.yaml): a CloudFormation template with product portfolio
-    - `sm-sc-policies.yaml`: a managed permission policy to deploy the SageMaker project
+    - [`sm-sc-policies.yaml`](cfn-templates/sm-sc-policies.yaml): a managed permission policy with permissions needed to deploy the SageMaker project
-* `project-seed-code/s3-fs-ingestion` folder: contains the project source code including the SageMaker pipeline definition code, build scripts for CodeBuild, and source code for the Lambda function.
+- `project-seed-code/s3-fs-ingestion` folder: contains the project seed code including the SageMaker pipeline definition code, build scripts for CodeBuild project, and source code for the Lambda function
-* `notebooks` folder: contains SageMaker notebooks to experiment with the project
+- `notebooks` folder: contains SageMaker notebooks to experiment with the project

-The following sections describe each part of the project and gives examples of source code.
+The following sections describe each part of the project authoring process and gives examples of source code.

 ### Service Catalog portfolio
 An AWS Service Catalog portfolio is delivered as a CloudFormation template, which defines the following resources:
 - Portfolio definition
 - Product or products definition
 - Product to portfolio association for each product
 - Portfolio to IAM principle association.
-This defines which IAM principle or principles can deploy products in the portfolio.
+This defines which IAM principle or principles are allowed to deploy portfolio products
 - Product launch role constraint.
 This defines which IAM role the CloudFormation service assumes when user provisions the template

-To make your project template available in your **Organization templates** list in Studio, add the following tag to the product:
+To make your project template available in your **Organization templates** list in Studio, you must add the following tag to the product:

 ```yaml
     Tags: